Parkside, South Australia: History

 The suburb was once home to the mental health campus of the Royal Adelaide Hospital.
 Known as 'The Parkside Asylum', it was the primary mental health facility in the state, and occupied approximately one-third of the suburb's area.

 Parkside Post Office opened on 10 December 1859 and was renamed Eastwood in 1967.

 Geography

 Parkside lies on the southern boundary of the southern park lands.
 It is bounded, among others, by Glen Osmond, Greenhill, Unley and Fullarton roads.

 Demographics

-The 2006 Census by the Australian Bureau of Statistics counted 4,634 persons in Parkside on census night.
-Of these, 46.9% were male and 53.1% were female.
+The 2021 Census by the Australian Bureau of Statistics counted 5,126 persons in Parkside.
+Of these, 47.9% were male and 52.1% were female.

-The majority of residents (72.3%) are of Australian birth, with other common census responses being England (5.2%), Greece (2.9%) and Italy (2.8%).
+The majority of residents (69.8%) are of Australian birth, with other common census responses being England (4.8%), China (2.9%), and Italy (1.7).

 The age distribution of Parkside residents is comparable to that of the greater Australian population.
-71.7% of residents were over 25 years in 2006, compared to the Australian average of 66.5%; and 28.3% were younger than 25 years, compared to the Australian average of 33.5%.
+72.8% of residents were over 25 years in 2021, compared to the Australian average of 69.9%; and 27.2% were younger than 25 years, compared to the Australian average of 30.1%.